Las Cogotas: Cogotas II

 In the early 1st millennium BC the Iberic peninsula was invaded by the Celts and other Indo-European tribes, which occupied the central and western parts of the peninsula and created new cultures on the ruins of the older ones.
 One of them were Vettones, most probably of Celtic origin.
 Characteristic for Cogotas II cultures are verraco statues.
 These are stone bovine statues situated on pasture lands, whose exact usage is still unclear.

 Among other material culture objects there were daggers, flat axes, copper alloy axes, sickles, granite grindstones, spindle whorls etc.

 Like other similar settlements, Cogotas of that time was divided into several functional districts, including several cattle enclosures and a necropolis.
 Cattle husbandry played an important role in the life of Vettones, which was probably reflected in their zoomorphic verraco statues.

+Genetic profile

+Three individuals linked with Cogotas I remains were tested: an individual from Cueva de los Lagos (Aguilar del Río Alhama, La Rioja province) had the derived Y-chromosome haplogroup R1b-DF27; an individual from the Tordillos site (Aldeaseca de la Frontera, Salamanca province) had Y-DNA haplogroup R1b-M269, were the individual found at La Requejada site (San Román de Hornija, Valladolid province) had the clade R1b-P312.
+Other individuals found in the area and time of Cogotas I Culture were: a male from the Valdescusa site (Hervías, La Rioja province), whom had also R1b-M269, where two males of the same site had the derived clade R1b-L151, and another the subclade R1b-Z225.
+Two males found at Humanejos site (Parla, Madrid province) and Virgazal (Tablada de Rudrón, Burgos province), shared the R1b-P312 haplotype.